undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Dallas was 77% in 2023, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for University of Dallas was 80% in 2024, indicative of the exceptional educational experience and supportive environment at this school.

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-This academic institution has the six-year graduation rate of 72%, which is considered an above-average graduation rate.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
+The six-year graduation rate at this school is 67%, which is considered an above-average graduation rate.

 Student Body